 Q: Does Ollama support the OpenAI tool-calling API natively?

-Q: Why does the model sometimes produce the right tool call and sometimes prose?
+Q: Why does the model produce a correct tool call sometimes and prose other times?